 In the late 1970s and 1980s, a pair of doctors in the United States promoted the idea that an allergy to a common fungus, Candida albicans, was behind a host of symptoms.
-The long list of symptoms they pinned on Candida includes:
+They pinned a long list of symptoms on Candida, including:

 - menstrual problems

 - "feeling bad all over"

 According to doctors C. Orian Truss and William G. Crook, it was difficult to find any symptom that couldn't be traced back to Candida albicans.
 They suggested that 1 out of 3 Americans suffered from a yeast allergy, or “candida-related complex.”
 An entire supplement industry sprung up around “the yeast problem.”

 However, the real problem wasn't yeast — it was that the science behind the allergy turned out to be mostly bogus.
 State and medical boards began fining and suspending the licenses of the doctors involved in promoting and treating Candida allergy.

 Does that mean yeast allergies don't exist?
 No, they do — they're just not nearly as common as these doctors proposed.

 According to the American College of Allergy, Asthma, and Immunology, over 50 million Americans have some type of allergy.
 Only a small portion of allergies are food allergies, and yeast allergies make up only a tiny fraction of food allergies.